Q & A

 What can I expect from my first visit?

-All new patient visits begin with a complimentary 10-minute phone consultation with Dr. Heather Quaile so that we can understand your unique and individualized needs and to be sure The SHOW Center is a good fit for you.
-In anticipation of your first appointment (if schedule this after the 10 minute consult), you will be asked to complete an online comprehensive history for review by Dr. Quaile.
-During your first official visit at The SHOW Center, you will spend time (75-90 minutes) with our practitioner.
+All new patient visits begin with a complimentary 10-minute phone consultation with Dr. Heather Quaile so that she can understand your unique and individualized needs and to be sure The SHOW Center is a good fit for you.
+In anticipation of your first appointment (if scheduled after the 10 minute consult), you will be asked to complete an online comprehensive history for review by Dr. Quaile.
+During your first official visit at The SHOW Center, you will spend time (75 minutes) with our practitioner.
 This time is variable based off the reason for the visit, the intake process, and checkout process.
 At this time, it is a chance for you to tell your healthcare story – a timeline of various significant events, any symptoms, and concerns, healthcare goals, previous treatment, and testing, be listened to, and discuss your health goals.
-Dr. Heather Quaile will also take an extensive psychosexual history.
+Dr. Heather Quaile will also take an extensive history.
 Based on your history and if you are not only being seen for sexuality counseling a comprehensive physical exam will be done with special emphasis on areas of concern.
 Our goal is to create a road map to address your concerns.
 Then, together, we will determine testing necessary to optimize care and facilitate a treatment plan.
 Most blood tests and other medical tests will be ordered during this first appointment.
 Often, we are unable to provide a treatment plan until the results from all of the tests are completed.
 Patients will be asked to schedule a follow-up visit where the plan will be implemented during your second office visit.
 Frequency of follow-up visits will be individually determined by the complexity of care.
 When you arrive for your appointment, you will be checked in, seen, and discharged by your medical provider.

 What types of problems do you see?